Before you go to leave, be sure to read these 50 essential tips for traveling to Europe that you help you travel Europe like a pro!

 15. Have Cash with You

-I recommend using an ATM to withdrawal the local currency as it will use your bank’s exchange rate, which will most likely be lower than the currency exchange booths at the airport.
+I recommend using an ATM to withdrawal the local currency as it will use your bank’s exchange rate, which will most likely be lower than the foreign transaction fees of the currency exchange booths at the airport.

 You’ll also want to have cash as some places may not accept cards.
 This is especially true for many gelaterias in Europe!
 You want to be sure to have cash for those important things like gelato!!!
 Some small towns in Europe may not even accept cards at restaurants, so you’ll want to have a decent chunk of cash hidden away.